celehs/MASTA/README.md

 approximate the true event time.

-This package implements a two-step semi-supervised learning method on predicting event time with longitudinal encounter records (PETLER).
+This package implements a two-step semi-supervised learning method on predicting event time with longitudinal encounter records.
 In step I, we employ a functional principal component analysis approach to efficiently approximate the intensity functions of individual encounters using the observed point processes in the unlabeled set.
 In step II, we